easwari21/Ex.-No.-4---SIMULATION-OF-POLAR-3D-PRINTER-MACHINE/README.md

+[EX NO 4]

-![EX NO 4]SIMULATION OF POLAR 3D PRINTER MACHINE
+SIMULATION OF POLAR 3D PRINTER MACHINE

 ## AIM:
 ### To simulate the construction of polar 3D printer and to get in-depth knowledge of mechatronics of polar 3D printers.